 In 2018, the County authorized an increase to the 2016 Permanent Supportive Housing Notice of Funding Availability with an emphasis on developing extremely low-income housing by \$2 million dollars for a total of \$14 million in Orange County Housing Successor Agency funds and Federal HOME Investment Partnerships Program funds and added another 50 Project Based VASH Vouchers to the already 200 Project Based Housing Choice and/or VASH Vouchers previously approved.
-The County has also approved a Zoning Code amendment that allows emergency shelters "by-right" (with no public hearing requirement) in commercial and industrial zoned areas.
+Since then, the County released a 2020 Supportive Housing Notice of Funding Availability and subsequent Addendums allocating up to 357 project-based vouchers and up to a combined \$19.5 million dollars in HOME, HOME American Rescue Plan (HOME ARP), Orange County Housing Successor Agency (HSA), MHSA and other County funds to promote the acquisition, new construction, and acquisition/rehabilitation of Supportive Housing for the homeless.

-To address neighborhood resistance to affordable housing, OC Housing and Community Development encourages all developers to work closely with local residents and community groups.
-In efforts to educate the public about affordable housing efforts, the County also consults with the Kennedy Commission, a nonprofit organization that provides advocacy and education related to affordable housing in the County.
-The County's 2014-21 Housing Element establishes an action that the County's Affordable Housing Project Manager and OC Housing and Community Development staff will work cooperatively with other governmental agencies, business groups, universities, environmental organizations, housing advocates and the development community to increase public awareness of the importance of affordable housing to the County's long-term viability.
+OC Housing and Community Development encourages all developers to work closely with local residents and community groups in the development of housing.
+The County's 2014-21 Housing Element established an action that the County's Affordable Housing Project Manager and OC Housing and Community Development staff will work cooperatively with other governmental agencies, business groups, universities, environmental organizations, housing advocates and the development community to increase public awareness of the importance of affordable housing to the County's long-term viability.